magicmonkey/lifxjs/README.md

 ## Install

-Not yet available through NPM, although you need to run "npm install" in this dir to get the "clone" dependency.
+Not yet available through NPM, although you need to run ```npm install``` in this dir to get the "clone" dependency.

-If you want to run the web or mqtt app, you also need to run "npm install" in the respective dir to get their dependencies.
+If you want to run the web or mqtt app, you also need to run ```npm install``` in the respective dir to get their dependencies.

 ## Files